Junee

 AreaSearch assessment of residential development drivers sees a low level of activity in Junee, placing the area among the bottom 25% of areas assessed nationally

-Over the past five financial years, from FY18 to FY22, Junee has granted approval for around 29 residential properties annually.
-This totals approximately 147 homes.
-In the current fiscal year of FY26, up to June, there have been 7 recorded approvals.
-Despite a decline in population during this period, housing supply has remained adequate relative to demand, maintaining a balanced market with good buyer choice.
+Junee has recorded approximately 29 residential properties granted approval annually over the past five financial years, totalling 147 homes.
+As of FY-26, seven approvals have been recorded.
+Despite a decline in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+The average expected construction cost for new dwellings is $330,000.

-The average value for new dwellings developed is $330,000.
-This financial year has also seen $8.2 million in commercial approvals, indicating limited focus on commercial development.
+This year has seen $8.2 million in commercial approvals, indicating limited focus on commercial development.
 Compared to the rest of NSW, Junee maintains similar construction rates per person, preserving market equilibrium consistent with surrounding areas.
+New developments consist of 83% standalone homes and 17% townhouses or apartments, maintaining the area's low-density nature and attracting space-seeking buyers.

-In terms of property types, 83.0% are standalone homes and 17.0% are townhouses or apartments, reflecting the area's low density nature and preference for detached housing.
-The estimated population per dwelling approval is 382 people, indicative of a quiet development environment.
-According to AreaSearch's latest quarterly estimate, Junee is projected to add 835 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+The estimated population per dwelling approval is 382 people.
+Future projections estimate Junee adding 816 residents by 2041 based on AreaSearch's latest quarterly estimate.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development